 The size and location of new or expanded power plants can have significant impacts on the transmission system.
-These impacts can range from very positive (adding voltage support in a weak area of the system) to very negative (aggravating loading problems and/or causing generator instability).
-Information on the status, as of June 1, 2017, of generation requests in ATC’s portion of the MISO generation interconnection queue is provided in this section.
-There continues to be significant activity in ATC’s portion of this queue, ranging from newly proposed generation projects to cancellation of previously proposed generation projects.
+These impacts are evaluated in MISO Definitive Planning Phase (DPP) process.
+Information on the status, as of September 12, 2022, of generation requests in the American Transmission Co.
+(ATC) portion of the MISO generation interconnection queue is provided in this section.
+There continues to be significant activity in ATC’s footprint, ranging from newly proposed generation projects to cancellation of previously proposed generation projects.

 There are two key aspects in determining the total impacts a proposed new generator may have on the transmission system:

 - impacts of interconnecting the new generator to the transmission system and

 - impacts of using the transmission system to deliver power from the new generator.

 As described in MISO’s Attachment X process, a generator interconnection study is performed in three phases which are all within the Definitive Planning Phase (DPP): an Interconnection System Impact Study (Phase 1, 2 and 3), and an Interconnection Customer Interconnection Facilities Study (Phase 2 and 3).
 The Network Upgrade Facilities Study begins after the System Impact Study is completed in Phase 3.